sir3stoolkit.mantle package

 Created on Fri Aug 29 09:22:31 2025

 This module implements interactions between SIR 3S and pandas dataframes.
-You can obtain pandas dfs with meta- or resultdata, insert nodes and pipes via a df, etc.
+You can obtain pandas dfs with model- or resultdata, insert nodes and pipes via a df, etc.

 @author: Jablonski